Brain2life/gh-actions-tofu-ec2-module/README.md

 # gh-actions-tofu-ec2-module

-Tofu/Terraform module with AWS IAM roles that allows GitHub Actions CI to deploy EC2 instances
+This repository contains OpenTofu/Terraform module that allows GitHub actions CI to deploy EC2 instances.
+For more information about example usage of this module, see exercise #8 from [github.com/Brain2life/github-ci-test](https://github.com/Brain2life/github-ci-test)